OpenMined/TenSEAL/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Atom's quality
+- Maintain TenSEAL's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Atom
+- Engage the community in working toward the best possible TenSEAL
-- Enable a sustainable system for Atom's maintainers to review contributions
+- Enable a sustainable system for TenSEAL's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers:

-1. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)
+1. Follow all instructions in the pull request template
 2. Follow the [styleguides](#styleguides)
 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>